-- (7) The amount reported for Mr. Flier represents the incremental fair value resulting from of the exchange of incentive units of the Scholar Rock, LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Reorganization. - The amount reported for Mr. Gilman represents the incremental fair value resulting from the exchange of incentive units of Scholar Rock, LLC into shares our shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Reorganization. - (9) Dr. Nashat did not receive compensation in connection with serving as a director. - Dr. Springer did not receive compensation in connection with serving as a director. - Drs.
+- The amount reported for Mr. Flier represents the incremental fair value resulting from of the exchange of incentive units of the Scholar Rock, LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of restricted common stock of Scholar Rock Holding Corporation in connection with the Scholar Rock LLC into shares of the S - (8) The amount reported for Mr. Gilman represents the incremental fair value resulting from the exchange of incentive units of Scholar Rock, LLC into shares our shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Pengrapitzation - (9) Dr. Nashat did not receive compensation in connection with serving as a director. - (10) Dr. Springer did not receive compensation in connection with serving as a director. - Drs.
 Flier, Gilman and Springer each received cash compensation in connection with consulting services provided by each individual to us.
 In addition, Drs.
 Flier and Gilman also received equity awards for the consulting services provided by each of them to us, which will fully accelerate and become fully vested immediately prior to any initial public offering of our securities.
 See the section titled "Certain Relationships and Related Party Transactions" for more details on the consulting services provided to us by Dr. Springer.